BeeLazy/Cookbook/cloud/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 talking billions, and billions, and billions of users.
 Looking away from the fact that you should then roll this out in a proper cloud, what you want is the services accessible from the internet.
 I will show how to do that in Ubuntu.

-To make our golden Kubernetes services available to the rest of the world we'll will have to route the traffic coming to the service (ArgoCD web at 6443 in this case) from the Multipass host (the laptop) to the Multipass VM (that has the port from Kubernetes forwarded to it).
-We will need the **IP of the Multipass VM** we got earlier.
+To make our golden Kubernetes services available to the rest of the world we'll will have to route the traffic coming to the service (ArgoCD web port-forwarded to 6443 in this case) from the Multipass host (the laptop) to the Multipass VM (that has the port from Kubernetes forwarded to it).
+We will need the
+**IP of the Multipass VM** we got earlier.
 It had the IP **10.95.75.112**.

-Then find the **name and IP of the network interface** used to connect the Multipass host to your 'normal' network:
+On the laptop find the **name and IP of the network interface** that it uses to connect to your 'normal' network.
+The one that has internet access:
 ```console
 bee@multipassus:~$ ip a
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000